lowerquality/gentle/README.md

 ## Getting Started

-There are two ways to install Gentle.
+There are three ways to install Gentle.

 1. Download [our pre-built Mac application](https://github.com/lowerquality/gentle/releases/download/0.7.0/gentle-0.7.0.dmg).
 This package includes a GUI that will start the server and a browser.
 It only works on Mac OS.

+2. Use our [Docker](https://www.docker.com/) image.
+Just run ```docker run lowerquality/gentle```.
+This works anywhere Docker is installed.

 2. Download the source code and run ```./install.sh```.
 Then run ```python gentle.py``` to start the server.
 This works on Mac and Linux.